Federal Solar Tax Credit

 Other solar incentives

 States often also offer tax incentives, grants, or loans.
 Eight states offer rebates as well.
 For example, in California, one program helps lower-income homeowners get solar panels for a reduced cost or even for free.
 Solar system owners can also benefit from net metering (when utilities pay for excess electricity going back into the grid) and Renewable Energy Credits / RECS (Read more about Solar Renewable Energy Credits or SRECS).
-Check out the solar cities page in your area for details about specific incentives that apply to you.
 Used together with the federal solar tax credit, these incentives are making solar more and more affordable.